|

-I'm excited that the new museum is open...but I'm not excited about the hefty increase in the admission price.
-So keep reading to see which two groups can get in for free!
+I'm excited that the new museum is open after a major renovation...but I'm not excited about the hefty increase in the admission price.
+So keep reading to see which two groups can get in for free.

 The Childrens Museum of Virginia is a hands-on heaven for toddlers through early teens, and kids of all ages.
 Make gigantic bubbles (with you in them), become a living elevator, “drive” a fire engine, “touch” electricity, see the stars come out in a planetarium, get “inside” a model train set...there’s so much to do.
 I even dare adults to not get involved.